crisstels/Bruchrechner/README.md

 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-Title: Calculator for fractions
+Title: Calculator for fractions<br/>
 Description: A simple Calculator for fractions.
-It returns the shoertend result.
+It returns the shoertend result.<br/>
-Auhor: Natalie Hasselmann  ʕ•ᴥ•ʔ
+Author: Natalie Hasselmann  ʕ•ᴥ•ʔ<br/>

                          __________
                         | ________ |